Newport Beach Civic Center and Park

 Newport Beach, California

-All staff, whether in an enclosed office or at a workstation, enjoy daylight and views.
-The long, narrow building allows for literal and figurative transparency.
-Not only can one see through the building at any point, but all staff are visible, as well.
-Reception areas, conference rooms, teaming areas, and other common areas ring the perimeter of the city hall, allowing all to enjoy the best light and views.
-Underfloor air, operable windows, automated clerestory windows, and daylight harvesting, in addition to being energy efficient, provide great spaces for people to work.
+The project’s LEED Gold design integrates a number of strategies to create a healthy environment for staff and visitors.
+All employees, whether in an enclosed office or at a workstation, enjoy daylight and views.
+The long, narrow building allows for literal and figurative transparency: not only can one see through the building at any point, but all staff work areas are visible as well.
+Reception areas, conference rooms, teaming areas, and other common areas ring the perimeter of the city hall, allowing all to enjoy natural light and views.
+Underfloor air, operable windows, automated clerestory windows, and daylight harvesting provide comfortable spaces for people to work.